 Hi, I'm Cherry Wu!

 So why Product/ Visual Design + Urban Design?

 As an advocator for empathic design, I am inspired by the challenge to create trust, joy, and meaningful interaction through my work.
 Not only do I see design problems with both a physical and cultural dimension, but I also believe that designers have a responsibility to further inclusive and compassionate values during the design + making process.

-I chose Urban Design because of the opportunities in studying social interactions and its applications, not knowing I'd stumble across digital product and visual design.
+I chose Urban Design because of the opportunities in studying social interactions and its applications, not knowing I'd stumble across digital/ visual design.

 By immersing myself in the best of both worlds – 3D and 2D, I value the intersection of city-design and UI/UX in providing key services for communities in need.
 I want to make complex tools intuitive and serviceable.
-I am also committed to bridging equity and connectedness by creating seamless digital and physical experiences as a medium for collaborative growth in cities.
+I'm also committed to bridging equity and connectedness by creating seamless digital and physical experiences as a medium for collaborative growth among individuals in cities.

 Two summers ago, I had the pleasure to conduct on-site interviews with Rural-Urban Framework in Hong Kong, a research and design collaborative pioneering the symbiotic relationship of ‘research and making’ as an essential form of the experience design methodology.

 I also studied Smarter City Initiatives at the London School of Economics, with a focus on the challenges of the digital divide and access to technology and connectivity.

 A visit to Oxford University during my stay in London, UK